bupticybee/TexasSolver/README.md

 Put the folder wherever you like, and the installation is done!
 It's that simple.

-If you are using Linux system, you should compile from source first.
+If you are using Linux system or the release didn't work on your computer, you should [Compile the release package](#compile-from-source) first.

 ## Usage